Redneck Revolt: Views

 Redneck Revolt is an anti-capitalist, anti-racist and anti-fascist group that uses direct action tactics.
-Redneck Revolt supports the rights of Muslims, immigrants and LGBT people and is opposed to economic inequality.
+Redneck Revolt supports the rights of Muslims, immigrants and LGBT people and opposed to economic inequality.
 The group's literature does not argue for prioritizing economic injustice over racism or vice versa, but rather argues that both should be fought simultaneously.
 Members also support the Black Lives Matter movement.

 The group's website includes statements in opposition to capitalism, the nation state, white supremacy and "the wars of the rich" and advocates a "right of militant resistance".
 They advance a critique of white supremacy which they describe as "a system of violence and power that ensures that political, economic, and social power is withheld from people who aren't white".
 They describe their purpose as follows:

 We hope to incite a movement amongst working people that works toward the total liberation of all working people, regardless of skin color, religious background, sexual orientation, gender, country of birth, or any other division that bosses and politicians have used to fragment movements for social, political, and economic freedom.
-The website also argues for the necessity of revolution.
-A spokesperson for the Phoenix, Arizona John Brown Gun Club said in April 2017 that the group includes anarchists, communists, libertarians and Republicans.

 The group does not identify itself as part of the political left, nor as politically liberal.
+A spokesperson for the Phoenix, Arizona John Brown Gun Club said in April 2017 that the group includes anarchists, communists, libertarians and Republicans.
 The geographer Levi van Sant has argued that the group's ideology is a form of libertarian socialism.
-They also do not consider themselves an antifa group.
-Although their goals are similar, Redneck Revolt members do not cover their faces and seek to be "as upfront about who [they] are and what [they]'re doing as possible".
+The website argues for the necessity of revolution.
 Redneck Revolt does not have leaders and does not offer a detailed blueprint for political action.
 In June 2017, a spokesperson said that "[w]e don't have some grand plan for how we want to remake the world.
 We're tackling a specific problem, which is white supremacy, which we find to be built into capitalism".